nishantguvvada/advanced-python/README.md

 - Decorator is a function that extends the behavior of another function without modifying the base function
 - Pass the function as an argument to the decorator

+## 3. Context Manager

+- Context Manager defines runtime context of an executed code, it has ** enter** and ** exit** methods, it is invoked using WITH statement
+- Context Managers can be implemented as a class and as a generator